 For example, the Nullness Checker's source file is located at .../nullness/NullnessChecker.java.
-The NonNull qualifier is located in the directory .../nullness/qual.
+The NonNull qualifier is located in the directory .../nullness/qual/.

-The Checker Framework automatically treats any annotation that has this value and is declared in the qual package as a type qualifier.
+The Checker Framework automatically treats any annotation that is declared in the qual package as a type qualifier.
 (See Section 29.8.1 for more details.)

 Your type system should include a top qualifier and a bottom qualifier (Section 29.4.7).
+In most cases, the bottom qualifier should be meta-annotated with @ImplicitFor(literals=LiteralKind.NULL).

 You should also define a polymorphic qualifier @PolyMyTypeSystem (Section 23.2).